h2non/nar/README.md

 create the archive (taken from `process.execPath`)

 Hooks scripts that requires node will use the self-contained binary inside the archive.
-It will be also accesible via `PATH` environement variable
+It will be also accessible via `PATH` environement variable

 **Note**: as you already know, the node binary is OS and platform specific.
 Take that into account if you are going to deploy the archive in multiple platforms